 One solution to this problem is a vertical mouse which holds your wrist in a better position like the Logitech MX Vertical.
 But even a vertical mouse requires precious acreage on your desk.
 Unless your sensitivity is through the roof, you’ll always need a decent amount of room to slide the dang thing around, lift it up, set it down and then slide it around again.
 And if a glass of water or can of soda encroaches on that space, you’re asking for trouble.

 Standalone trackpads, with their stationary footprint, are an improvement and can offer some fun gesture controls depending on your computer’s operating system, but come with their own downsides.
 All that swiping and tapping can still tweak your wrist and, worst of all, clicking and dragging becomes a true nightmare.
 If only there were a way to solve all of these problems at once…Surprise, there is!
 It’s called a trackball.

-Why You Should Try a Trackball Instead
+Trackballs You Should Try

 Completely stationary, a trackball lets you dial in a comfortable, relaxed position and keep it all day every day while simultaneously freeing up your desk for mugs, post-its, chargers — whatever you want.
 There are a wide variety of vastly-different trackballs, so you have creative license to figure out which model works best for you.

 The first trackball that I bought was the Kensington Expert Wireless ($75).
 I’m righthanded, but its symmetrical design makes it a rare option that also works for lefties.
 And while folks swear by trackball models that put a smaller, marble-sized ball under your thumb, but I instantly fell in love with the cue-ball design that lets me pilot my pointer with my more dexterous index and middle fingers.
 Switching overtook a little bit of getting used to, a few weeks of minor fumbling with the cursor, but the improvement in comfort was immediate and extreme.
 It was love.